Do-it-yourself Plumbing: Tricks and Techniques to Fix Common Problems at Home

 Can I fix a plumbing problem myself?

-Yes, you can fix minor plumbing issues yourself by learning a few basic plumbing tips for DIY.
+Yes, you can fix minor plumbing issues yourself by learning basic plumbing tips for DIY.

-You’ll need some indispensable tools like an adjustable wrench, a plunger pipe wrench, Teflon tape and a screwdriver.
+You’ll need some important tools, such as a plunger, adjustable wrench, pipe wrench, Teflon tape, and the screwdriver.

 Is DIY plumbing safe?

-You should contact a licensed plumber for significant plumbing issues that require specialized equipment and experience.
+You should contact a licensed plumber for plumbing problems of a serious nature that require specialist equipment and experience.